kd2org/karadav/README.md

   * the only CalDAV test suite ([CavDAVtester](https://github.com/apple/ccs-caldavtester)) does not work anymore as it's written for Python 2
   * for now the best option is to use [Baikal from Sabre/DAV](https://sabre.io/baikal/) for that
   * Nice web clients to add to Baikal are [AgenDAV](https://github.com/agendav/agendav) and [InfCloud](https://inf-it.com/open-source/clients/infcloud/)
-* [Extended MKCOL](https://www.rfc-editor.org/rfc/rfc5689) if CalDAV support is implemented
+* [Extended MKCOL](https://www.rfc-editor.org/rfc/rfc5689) required only if CalDAV support is implemented

 ## Dependencies